How contagious is MRSA? Are you at risk?

 If you’ve struggled with recurring infections, antimicrobial soaps and other common cleaners could be making your infection worse (read more on antibacterial soap dangers).
 Most standard cleaning and hygiene products are not strong enough to kill MRSA.
 Some of the most popular products may even cause antibiotic resistance and can weaken your immune system.
 Effective disinfectants will have a stated kill time for specific bacteria like MRSA or Staph aureus.
 Cleaning products with harsh chemicals can stress and weaken your defenses over time, making it harder to get rid of infections.

-While proper hand washing is very important, it is crucial to learn how to protect yourself and your family from airborne MRSA.
-Some essential oils have been proven to greatly reduce Staph and other airborne bacteria when diffused into the air.
+While proper hand washing is very important, it is crucial to learn how to protect yourself and your family from bacteria in the air.
+Some essential oils have been proven to greatly reduce this threat when diffused into the air.
 Proper wound hygiene and keeping open wounds covered to protect others from catching the infection is also important.
 And there are many things you can do to boost your natural resistance to infections.

 Controlling MRSA on multiple fronts